siyelo/dna/_docs/email-conventions.md

 -   OBS: Date for next conference
 -   OBS: New Siyelolet started

-## RAR = “Read and respond!”
+## RAR = "Read and respond!"

-> RAR stands for “Read and Respond”.
+> RAR stands for "Read and Respond".
 For this, we really do want a
 > response (or at least an action)

 Examples: